MoPatel30/Daily-Random-Topic-Generator-Website/README.md

 ## About

 The purpose of this project was to create a website that people can use to learn random things everyday.
 I love learning and reading about random things, and I love teaching people even more.
-So I figured why not build a website that displays information about random topics that come to my mind.
+So I figured why not build a website that displays information about random topics that come to my mind and share what I learn to the online world.

 The information for each topic won't be overwhelming as I plan to keep it short and concise.
 I'm not trying to get you ready to write a five paragraph essay, but rather to try and teach you a little about something you probably didn't know about! :)